 Storing Sweet Potato Chili

-To store this chili, allow to cool slightly and then place in sealed tight container in the refrigerator for up to 5 days.
+To store this chili, allow it to cool slightly and then place it in a sealed tight container in the refrigerator for up to 5 days.

 More Vegetarian Instant Pot Recipes

 - Instant Pot Mac and Cheese

 - Instant Pot Rice and Beans